htcondor/htmap/docs/source/recipes/docker-image-cookbook.rst

      && useradd -m -g ${USER} ${USER}
     USER ${USER}

+Each line in the Dockerfile starts with a short, capitalized word which tells Docker what kind of build instruction it is.

+* ``FROM`` means "start with this base image".
+* ``RUN`` means "execute these shell commands in the container".
+* ``ARG`` means "set build argument" - it acts like an environment variable that's only set during the image build.

 Lines that begin with a ``#`` are comments in a Dockerfile.
 The above lines say that we want to inherit from the image ``continuumio/anaconda3:latest`` and build on top of it.
 To be compatible with HTMap, we install ``htmap`` via ``pip``.
 We also set up a non-root user to do the execution, which is important for security.
 Naming that user ``htmap`` is arbitrary and has nothing to do with the ``htmap`` package itself.

-Each line in the Dockerfile starts with a short, capitalized word which tells Docker what kind of build instruction it is.
-``FROM`` means "start with this base image".
-Now we need to tell Docker to run a shell command during the build to install ``foobar``.
+Now we need to tell Docker to run a shell command during the build to install ``foobar`` by adding one more line to the bottom of the Dockerfile.

 .. code-block:: docker